 - [28] The Board notes that in deriving a capitalization rate, it is necessary to first establish a number of other factors used in the analysis, including rental rates, vacancy rates, operating costs, and non-recoverable allowance.
-While the Complainant presented evidence to demonstrate the correct rental rate for the subject property, this rental rate was not used or applied to any of the sales used in the capitalization rate analysis. - [29] The Board understands that the Complainant accepted the rates used by the City in its capitalization rate analysis, and just used a different set of factors for some of the sales, in keeping with the Complainant's assertion that factors derived for a particular period should be applied to sales that occur in that same period. - [30] While this "tweak" to the methodology presented by the Complainant appears to result in better ASR's, the Board notes that the sample size used by the Complainant is nine sales, compared to the City's sample size of three sales.
+While the Complainant presented evidence to demonstrate the correct rental rate for the subject property, this rental rate was not used or applied to any of the sales used in the capitalization rate analysis. - [29] The Board understands that the Complainant accepted the rates used by the City in its capitalization rate analysis, and just used a different set of factors for some of the sales, in keeping with the Complainant's assertion that factors derived for a particular period should be applied to sales that occur in that same time period. - [30] While this "tweak" to the methodology by the Complainant appears to result in better ASR's, the Board notes that the sample size used by the Complainant is nine sales, compared to the City's sample size of three sales.
 Presumably, the "typical" rates used by the City were derived from the three sales it used in calculating its capitalization rate.
 No evidence was presented to indicate that the "typical" factors for the three sales analyzed by the City are appropriate for the nine sales analyzed by the Complainant.
-In deriving a typical capitalization rate, typical factors must be used in the analysis, derived from the same dataset.
+In deriving a typical capitalization rate based on a set of data, typical factors derived from that dataset must be used in the analysis.
 The Board cannot determine that this is the case, as such evidence was not presented.
-For this reason, the Board is not persuaded that the Complainant's capitalization rate is "more correct" than that produced by the City for the 2013 Assessment calculation.